wi-fighters/team-exercise-recipes/README.md

 ## The timeline

-### 9:45 - Kickoff
+### 9:45 - Kickoff (planning + starting, 1 hour)

 Look at everyone’s work for the recipe exercise and decide together which parts to keep for your team’s recipe book.
-Which structure (elements, IDs and classes) will you all stick to?
+You can also check the solution for inspiration, but feel free to tweak it.

 Consider:

+- Which structure (elements, IDs and classes) will you all stick to? (paper could be useful here)
 - Which tasks need to be done and by whom?
 - Which tasks depend on others being done first?
 - How much time should be spent on each task?